userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/01.base-setup/docs.md

 })->add('authGuard')->add(new NoCache());
 ```

-Next, add a group `/modals/pastries` that will be used to retrieve our form modals.
+Second, add the group `/modals/pastries` which will be used to retrieve our modal forms.

 ```php
 // These routes will be used to store any modals